DataDog/the-monitor/monitoring-101/monitoring_101_investigating_performance_issues.md

 -   **Resource metrics** quantify the utilization, saturation, errors, or availability of a resource that your system depends on
 -   **Events** describe discrete, infrequent occurrences in your system such as code changes, internal alerts, and scaling events

 By and large, work metrics will surface the most serious symptoms and should therefore generate [the most serious alerts](https://www.datadoghq.com/blog/2015/06/monitoring-101-alerting/#page-on-symptoms).
 But the other metric types are invaluable for investigating the *causes* of those symptoms.
+In order for your systems to be [observable](https://en.wikipedia.org/wiki/Observability), you need sufficiently comprehensive measurements to provide a full picture of each system's health and function.

 ## It’s resources all the way down